Hezbollah–Israel conflict (2023–present)

 A 60-day ceasefire agreement was brokered and took effect on 27 November 2024.
 The ceasefire required Hezbollah to move its fighters north of the Litani River, approximately 30 km from the Israeli border, while Israel began withdrawing its forces from southern Lebanon.
 The Lebanese Army was tasked with deploying around 5,000 soldiers to monitor the situation and maintain peace in the region.
 The ceasefire is being monitored by a panel of five countries, led by the United States, though Israel retains the right to strike at immediate threats in Lebanon during this period.
 The ceasefire was extended to 18 February 2025, at which time the Israel Defense Forces (IDF) withdrew from most of southern Lebanon.
+Airstrikes resumed on 2 March 2026 between Hezbollah and Israel following the 2026 Iran war and the killing of Ali Khamenei.
+On 16 April, President Trump announced that Israel and Lebanon agreed to a 10-day truce.
+On 23 April, Trump announced that Israel and Lebanon agreed to a three-week extension of the ceasefire.
+On 15 May, the truce was extended by Israel and Lebanon for another 45 days.
+On 1 June, Israel and Hezbollah agreed to a ceasefire, with Israel committing not to target Beirut's southern suburbs and Hezbollah vowing not to attack Israel, under a US proposal aiming to extend the ceasefire to all of Lebanon.
+On 3 June, Israel and Lebanon reached an agreement to renew the ceasefire, facilitated by the US, and to create "pilot zones".
+On 4 June, Hezbollah rejected the previously announced truce deal, demanding instead a comprehensive truce and a full withdrawal of Israel from Lebanon.
+On 19 June, President Trump announced that Israel and Hezbollah have reached a truce, facilitated by the US, Qatar, and Iran.
+On 26 June, US Secretary of State Marco Rubio announced a framework deal between Israel and Lebanon for "lasting peace and security" via US mediation.
+The agreement includes a cease-fire, requiring Hezbollah to end hostilities and withdraw from southern Lebanon, but it was subsequently rejected by Hezbollah.

 Background

 Founding of Hezbollah

 Hezbollah is a Lebanese Shiite political party and paramilitary group, formed in 1982 by Muslim clerics with Iranian funding to fight the Israeli invasion of Lebanon.
 After the war, Israel continued to hold borderland buffer zone in southern Lebanon with the aid of proxy militants in the South Lebanon Army (SLA).
 In 2000, Israel withdrew from South Lebanon to the UN-designated and internationally recognized Blue Line border.
 Hezbollah quickly took control of the area.
 It has justified its continued existence, occupation, and attacks on Israel by citing both allegations of Lebanese prisoners in Israel and continued Israeli control of the Shebaa farms region, occupied by Israel from Syria in 1967 but considered by Hezbollah to be part of Lebanon.
 Elimination of the state of Israel has been a primary goal for Hezbollah from its inception.
 Hezbollah opposes the government and policies of the State of Israel.